zebreus/distributed-universal-stateless-buildsystem/README.md

 #### Background
 Tasks are defined so freely to allow the easy usage of custom sandboxing techniques, as some tasks can for example not be executed in a container, so you just write a configuration, to do sandboxing in a virtual machine.
 #### Thoughts
-I would probably really like it, if the task just sets up the environment and gets the ball rolling, and the actual task is part of the resource configuration
+I would probably really like it, if the task just sets up the environment and gets the ball rolling, and the actual task is part of the resource configuration.
+The more I think about this concept, the more I like it.
+Basically the task should just be the way the resource configuration is executed and the resource configuration should contain a script with the actual work

 ### Files configuration
 The files configuration of a resource specifies, which files are actually part of the resource